Understanding Sleep Deprivation

 5. Decreased physical strength

-The symptoms get complicated over time may include:
+Sleep deprivation symptoms get complicated over time and may include the following:

 1. Development of depression or a mental illness